 - Each multi-million-dollar project required detailed analysis of client needs and budget

-- Possess skills necessary to understand and protect City’s revenues and expenditures
+- I possess and utilize every day the skills necessary to understand and protect City’s revenues and expenditures

 - Extensive volunteer work with schools and youth sports